devadalberto/homelab_gitops/docs/reference.md

 ## Backup & Disaster Recovery

 - PostgreSQL backups are scheduled by the CronJob in `data/postgres/backup-cron.yaml`.
-- HostPath directories are prepared by `scripts/uranus_homelab.sh`, which can optionally wipe and recreate volumes for a clean re-provisioning.
+- HostPath directories are prepared during the Kubernetes bootstrap helper (`scripts/k8s-up.sh`), which ensures application data paths exist before workloads deploy.【F:scripts/k8s-up.sh†L625-L704】
 - To restore, re-run the bootstrap scripts (`make up`) and re-apply the saved secrets using Flux or manual `kubectl` commands.

 ## Extending the Platform